gatsbyjs/gatsby/docs/blog/2019-01-31-why-themes/index.md

 - OSS/Commercial entrepreneurs who want to create web products.
 Themes will enable them to assemble a product they can share or sell with others.

-- Designers who want to create unique/beautiful website designs to share with others
+- designers who want to create unique/beautiful website designs to share with others

 ## Why build themes?